charlesjullien/ERC721_Mint_Dapp_Different_Rarities/README.md

 # ERC721_Mint_Dapp_Different_Rarities

-Here is a basic minting dapp for whitelisted users
+Here is a basic minting dapp for whitelisted users deployed on polygon Mumbai

 2 types of whitelist :